coil-kt/coil/docs/image_loaders.md

 The singleton `ImageLoader` can be configured by implementing `ImageLoaderFactory` on your `Application` class.

 Optionally, you can create your own `ImageLoader` instance(s) and inject them using a dependency injector like [Dagger](https://github.com/google/dagger).
-If you do that, depend on `io.coil-kt:coil-base` and that artifact doesn't create the singleton `ImageLoader`.
+If you do that, depend on `io.coil-kt:coil-base` as that artifact doesn't create the singleton `ImageLoader`.

 ## Testing

 `ImageLoader` is an interface, which you can replace with a fake implementation.

-For instance, you could inject a fake `ImageLoader` implementation which always returns the same `Drawable` synchronously:
+For instance, you could create a fake `ImageLoader` implementation which always returns the same `Drawable` synchronously:

 ```kotlin
 class FakeImageLoader(private val context: Context) : ImageLoader {